rdtsc/codeeval-solutions/readme.md

 Any compilation/interpreter errors and/or warnings will appear above the first fold.

-C99, C++11, and Python 3 are supported out of the box.
-Support for additional languages may be added by modifying this task's settings in: `./gruntfile.js`.
+C99, C++11, JavaScript, and Python 3 are supported out of the box.
+Support for additional languages may be added by modifying this task's settings in:
+`./gruntfile.js`.

 <sup>* This task is currently not cross-platform friendly.</sup>

 ### Testing

-As per CodeEval's setup, use at least GCC 4.8.4 and Python 3.4.3.
+As per CodeEval's setup, use at least GCC 4.8.4, Node.js 5.5.0, and Python 3.4.3.

 #### C99
 ```bash